EchoSingh/WebLab/LabProgram8/Steps.md

 ### 7. Save the Perl Script

+create perl file using command `sudo nano greeting.pl`

-Save the following Perl script as `greeting.pl` in the `cgi-bin` directory.
+Save the following Perl script in `greeting.pl` in the `cgi-bin` directory.

 ```perl
 #!/usr/bin/perl